apyszczuk/env/README.md

 installation.
 Installation in most cases is just simply making symbolic link in a specific location (where appropriate application will be searching for) to configuration source directory or file from this repository.

-You need to know that this is MY environment configuration, so not everything here will be suited for you, `git` or `package-list` are good examples for that.

 To install any of the module, go to the directory and do as follows: